haggen/populous/README.md

 3. Commit with brief yet meaningful description
 4. Send pull request

-Also, you could simply register an issue, or comment in one.
+Also, you could report an issue, help to fix or simply comment in one.